The keto diet is about minimizing your carb intake to promote weight loss. But how many carbs can you eat on a keto diet and still see results?

 Bad carbs are high in sugar and simple carbohydrates.
 These carbs are quickly absorbed into your bloodstream, causing spikes in blood sugar levels.
 This can lead to cravings and overeating.

 So, how many carbs can you eat on a keto diet and still see results?
 It depends on your goals and your starting point.
-If you're trying to lose weight, you may need to keep your carb intake lower than someone trying to maintain weight.
+You should limit your consumption of carbohydrates if you're aiming to lose weight instead of maintaining weight.

-If you want to see results quickly, you may want to start with a deficient-carb diet (20-50 grams per day).
+If you want to see results quickly, start with a deficient-carb diet (20-50 grams per day).
 Once you start seeing results, you can slowly increase your carb intake until you find the sweet spot for your body.